 What activities would be available on my Yacht Charter?

 Based on your yacht and destination, there is a myriad of activities and water sports are available to do, such as:

 You will have many opportunities to visit ashore and take part in the on-shore side activities as well.

 What level of service can I expect?

-Your professional crew is proactive and will take care of all the details during your luxury yacht charter.
+Your professional crew is proactive and will take care of all the details of your luxury yacht charter.
 You can relax and unwind.
 The chef will plan each meal based on your specific preferences.
 Your captain will guide you to your preferred destination- the quietest beaches, the secluded anchorages or the liveliest entertainment spots.

 What type of clothing should I pack?

 Your cruising area will largely determine what type of clothing you may want to bring due to the various climates.
-For instance, cruising through New England you may need a sweater or windbreaker as the evening can be crisp.
+For instance, cruising through New England, you may need a sweater or windbreaker as the evening can be crisp.
 If you’re traveling through the Caribbean, the temperature can be warm year-round, but ladies might especially appreciate a wrap or shawl as the evening breeze can be cool.